niftycode/small-python-projects/README.md

 ## Table of Contents

 * bmi-1
-* bmi-2 (same as „bmi-1, but with exception handling)
+* bmi-2 (same as „bmi-1", but with exception handling)
+* bmi-3 (same as "bmi-2", but with exception handling in a separate module)
 * fahrenheit-converter
 * hex-to-digit
 * addition-quiz